nf-core/eager/docs/usage.md

 <...>
 ```

-To activate sex determination (using
+To activate human sex determination (using
 [Sex.DetERRmine.py](https://github.com/TCLamnidis/Sex.DetERRmine)) we will
 provide the option `--run_sexdeterrmine`.
 Additionally, we will provide
 sexdeterrmine with the BED file of our SNPs of interest using the
 `--sexdeterrmine_bedfile` flag.
 Here I will use the 1240k SNP set as an example.
-This will cut down on computational time and while also providing us with an
+This will cut down on computational time and also providing us with an
 error bar around the relative coverage on the X and Y chromosomes.

 ```bash